solvaholic/gh-issue-miner/SPECIFICATION.md

 Note: when running the `graph` command, filters affect only the initial issue selection (the set of starting issues).
 The graph traversal/expansion step is controlled by options such as `--depth` and `--cross-repo` and may discover and include additional issues that were not part of the initial filtered set.

+Implementation notes and trade-offs that affect filtering semantics, server vs client pushdown, and test seams are recorded in `DESIGN.md`.

 ### 5. Fetch Command
 **Purpose**: Fetch list of issues and their basic details